123revanth/javarep/JavaRepositoryIntro.md

 # javarepository
-This Repository cointains 100% pure java files created by me.
+This Repository cointains 100% pure java files.
+The author of this repository is Revanth Jallipalli